Content Sharing FAQ

 I shared something with my coworker but they can’t see it in their Library view?

 It is possible that you shared an item that is nested within a folder.
 The Library view is designed to roll-up to the highest level parent folder.
 Have them check their Recently Shared with Me dialog.
 Or, send your co-worker the name of the item and they can also search for it in the Library.

-Can make sure that shared dashboards always run with viewer's role search filter instead of running with the creator's role search filter?
+Can shared dashboards always run with viewer's role search filter instead of the creator's role search filter?

 Yes, for an individual dashboard, when you share the dashboard you can choose to share it with the "Viewer’s data access level", so that viewers will see it with their own role search filter.
 For more information, see Set the Data Access Level for a Dashboard.
 In addition, it is possible to set a security policy that ensures that all new dashboards will run with the viewer’s role search filter when shared.
 For more information, see Data Access Level for Shared Dashboards.

 Can I share a folder with someone?